 The United Nations General Assembly adopted a second Resolution on homelessness that recognizes homelessness recognizes that root causes of homelessness are structural rather than individual,; included a call for Member States (countries) to take action on homelessness via partnership with people with lived experience/expertise, program and policy development, disaggregated data collection; and recognizes the link between solving homelessness and achieving the Sustainable Development Goals.
 Read the resolution here: https://digitallibrary.un.org/record/3953766?ln=en&v=pdf.

-Landmark UN Secretary General’s Report: Inclusive policies and programmes to address homelessness
+Landmark UN Secretary-General Report: Inclusive policies and programmes to address homelessness

 The report recognized homelessness as “both a concrete violation of human rights and an indicator of extreme poverty and social exclusion”.
-The landmark report included a call on the Secretary General to prepare a bi-annual report, in consultation with UN-Habitat as well as other UN bodies, to map achievements and challenges in the implementation of inclusive policies and programs to address homelessness.
-This report built on the exploration of social protection and access for all to adequate, safe, and affordable housing in the aftermath of COVID-19.
+The landmark report included a call on the Secretary-General to prepare a bi-annual report, in consultation with UN-Habitat as well as other UN bodies, to map achievements and challenges in the implementation of inclusive policies and programs to address homelessness.
+This report builds on the exploration of social protection and access to adequate, safe, and affordable housing for all in the aftermath of the COVID-19 pandemic.
 Read the report here: https://digitallibrary.un.org/record/4018593?ln=en&v=pdf.

 Sustainable Development Goals

-From the 2030 Agenda for Sustainable Development, the United Nations established 17 Sustainable Development Goals (SGDs) to track countries’ and stakeholders’ progress towards addressing international, systemic issues related to poverty and basic human needs, environmental sutstainability, economic growth, healthcare, and more.
+For the 2030 Agenda for Sustainable Development, the United Nations established 17 Sustainable Development Goals (SGDs) to track countries’ and stakeholders’ progress towards addressing international, systemic issues related to poverty and basic human needs, environmental sutstainability, economic growth, healthcare, and more.
 Global homelessness is a shared issue that directly intersects with those issues and their solutions however, homelessness is not included in any of the 17 Sustainable Development Goals and their 169 indicators.
+Without measurement and coordinated action, millions of people experiencing homelessness will continue to be left behind in global development efforts, and formal recognition is essential to ensure that everyone is included in our pursuit of a more just and sustainable world.

 SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable and its first target 11.1: Ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums, are the closest language to any mention of homelessness in the SDGs.